HieroPham/CakePHP2/README.md

 ### Accessing the Application

-The application should now be accessible at http://localhost:34251
+The API application should now be accessible at http://localhost:34251/api

 ## How to check
+ - Please use Postman on PC or use website (donwload on https://www.postman.com/) for check API application.
 ### Authentication

 TODO: pls summarize how to check "Authentication" bahavior